 So what happens now?
 Will the show of force galvanize the Kremlin's opponents' outrage at the regime and reenergize the protest movement?
 Or will it frighten the previously apolitical middle-class -- who made up the demonstration's backbone -- and keep them off the streets in the future?

-plans to hold rallies on March 8 and 9 -- but has been granted permission to hold a rally on March 10.
+The opposition abandoned plans to hold rallies on March 8 and 9 -- but has been granted permission to hold a rally on March 10.

 Nevertheless, the vibe in Moscow, at least among people I am speaking to, appears to be that the protest movement is becoming dispirited and is running out of steam.